tesla/book-tycho/en/01-introduction/01-chapter1.md

 artifactId
 :   artifactId is the name given to what is being built.
 It needs to be
-    a copy of the Bundle-SymbolicName attribute, as found in manifest.mf.
+    a copy of the Bundle-SymbolicName attribute, as found in MANIFEST.MF.

 version
 :   version is the version of the artifact being built.
 It must match
-    the Bundle-Version attribute, as found in the manifest.mf.
+    the Bundle-Version attribute, as found in the MANIFEST.MF.
 A slight twist here comes from the fact that versions used in manifest end with .qualifier and that the one specified in the pom.xml end with -SNAPSHOT.
 For example 1.0.0.qualifier becomes 1.0.0-SNAPSHOT.